Eldov/Eldov/README.md

 <!---
 - 👋 Hi, I’m Emili but you can call me @Eldov as well
 - 👀 I’m interested in Data Science and AI
-- 🌱 I’m currently learning Python and Relational Databases
+- 🌱 I’m currently learning PySpark and Airflow
 - 💞️ I’m looking to collaborate on Business Analysis and Data Projects
 - 📫 How to reach me: My e-mail is emili.veig@gmail.com